The #1 SG New Zealand Working Holiday Visa Guide for 2024

 Most working holidaymakers work on farms, in places of accommodation and tourist attractions, for construction firms and in factories.
 Office jobs are harder to come by for those on a short stay, but if you look around you may get short-term projects.
 Go to Seek, Trademe (the Kiwi equivalent of eBay), Backpackerboard, BBH, or pick up the papers on a Wednesday or Saturday.

-It’s not advisable to apply for a position before you arrive as employers often ask for a local bank account and an IRD number.
+It’s not advisable to apply for working holiday jobs in New Zealand before you arrive as employers often ask for a local bank account and an IRD number.
 It doesn’t tie you to a single employer for the duration of your stay, so work in a few places if you want to.

 Read: 60 ‘Made in NZ’ Memories